KattyBaird/DECIDE-app/README.md

 These pages, and associated resources like images, are stored withint the *infopages* sub-folder.
 There is also a text file in that folder - *menu.txt* - which defines the Infomation pages menu within the app.
-This text file references the markdown pages via a tag encoded within a comment on the first line of each markdown page.
+The comment on the first line of each markdown page provides the page title used in the app.